thoth-station/thoth-station.github.io/_j/tf_21_h5py.md

 ---
-title: TensorFlow in version 2.1 can cause runtime errors when running with h5py>=3 caused by library overpinning
+title: TensorFlow in versions 2.1 and 2.3 can cause runtime errors when running with h5py>=3 caused by library overpinning
 ---

-TensorFlow in version 2.1 overpins [h5py][2] library.
+TensorFlow in versions 2.1 and 2.3 overpins [h5py][2] library.

 ## Issue description